Ashe (Overwatch): Conception and development

-Unlike Ashe, B.O.B. didn't require changes after the initial draft, something Hill considered rare for Overwatchs development.
+Unlike Ashe, B.O.B. did not require changes after the initial draft, something Hill considered rare for Overwatchs development.

 When developing Reunion, an animated short for the Overwatch franchise, project director Jason Hill wanted to explore the "Deadlock" gang the character Cassidy had previously belonged to.
 He approached storyboard artist Mio del Rosario with the concept of the leader being "female with this big brim hat, and this long duster, and a lever-action rifle".
 In addition, her bodyguard would be an omnic, a type of robot within the Overwatch universe, but Hill wanted it to look different from those normally shown to illustrate that they came in "should be able to come in all shapes and sizes" and make him appear large.
 Del Rosario presented a basic sketch of Ashe, B.O.B. and other members of her gang, drawing Ashe in the center as an older woman with sunken cheeks and sharp features.
 Hill upon seeing it recalls commenting "Yes, that's it, that's it.
 This invoked the feeling that I wanted", praising the emphasis on her commanding presence being drawn front and center, while her large mustached bodyguard loomed in the background.
 He found her particularly striking, and as storyboarding progressed she became more and more the focus of the short.